 Hey there!
 I'm so glad you're here!
 I'm Monica Brown, a wedding photographer from Indianapolis who loves to celebrate couples & photographers.
 I hope you enjoy browsing through recent work, advice for brides & photographers, and taking a peek into our personal life!

-This post is for all the current and future MB Brides to give you some practical tips & inspiration as you’re preparing for your engagement session!
+This post is for all the current and future #mbpbrides to give you some practical tips & inspiration as you’re preparing for your engagement session!

-One dressier and one more casual.
-We suggest only two because the more outfits you have, the less time we have for portraits.
+You’re welcome to have as many as you’d like, but we suggest 1-3 because the more outfits you have, the less time we have for portraits.

 2. Make sure your casual & fancy outfits coordinate

 If the bride is in a red dress and heels, the groom probably shouldn’t be in sandals and shorts!
 Make sure both your dressier & casual outfits are at the same level of fancy or casual.

 3. The two Cs: COMFORTABLE & CONFIDENT!

 Wear something you feel great in!!
 If you feel on top of the world when you wear red lipstick, do it!
 Or if there’s a cozy sweater you wear 4 days a week because you love it so much, it’s free game.
 I’ll teach you flattering poses, but you’ll love your engagement images so much more if you’re wearing something you feel both comfortable and confident in!
 The saying “confidence photographs well” really is so true!!